abenav4/abenav4/README.md

  /|\ /|\  /|\ /|\       /|\ /|\   /|\ /|\  /|\ /|\    /|\/|\   /|\        /.\__\        /|\/|\  /|\ /|\
  .|  #|.. .|& /|\        | #&|.   .|  #|.. .|& /|\     | #|.   /|\        |O | |        .| #|.. .|& /|\
 ```
 - :metal:&#127999; Hello, I'm Abenav!
-I'm a recent graduate from the University of Toronto.
+I'm a graduate from the University of Toronto.
 I studied Computer Science! :)
 - 🌱 I'm into everything regarding web development and security engineering and I'm always trying to learn new things!

 <!---